Hospitals that provide the low-income with assistance

 How to get assistance with hospital bills

 There are a few key things to know.
-The first item that you need to know is that almost all hospital charges and bills are negotiable.
-The primary reason being that private insurers and government insurance plans usually obtain discounts up to 75 percent off the list price of the surgery, doctor visit, and overall medical service.
+The first item that you need to know is that almost all hospital charges are negotiable.
+The primary reason being that private insurers and government insurance plans usually obtain discounts up to 75 percent off the list price of the surgery, hospital visit, and overall medical service.
 So if a service costs you $1000, a health insurance company would have an arrangement with the hospital in which they would pay only say $250.
 This is possible as insurance companies negotiate “bulk” rates with all medical providers.
 Find tips for how to negotiate hospital bills.

 The second key thing to know is that the burden to ask for the discount, or to save money, is on you.
-You need to ask for any financial support or discount on your bills.
+You need to ask for any financial support or discount on your hospital bills.
 The hospital, doctor, or medical provider is under no legal obligation to offer it to you, and they almost never will offer it to you.
 If you can’t get a discount from them, patients have another option available.
 Find how to settle your medical debts.

 Find hospital assistance programs in your state